tkoskine/ahven/README.rst

 need Sphinx_ tool.
 Command 'make docs' will build the API documentation.

 Installation happens by typing *make install*.
+This installs that which has been built by earlier make commands.
+If nothing has been built, then *make install* first builds the library, just like a plain *make*, and then installs that.
 Alternatively, you can simply copy the source code directory ('src') to your project.